Somnathpur Temple Or Chennakeshava Temple Somnathpur

 How to get there:

-Since there are no direct buses to Somanathpur from Mysore, take the bus to Bannur, about 27km, then the connecting private bus to Somanathpur (8km).
+Since there are no direct buses to Somnathpur from Mysore, take the bus to Bannur, about 27km, then the connecting private bus to Somnathpur (8km).
 From Bangalore it is approximately 175km via Mysore.